 State and Local Tax Workarounds

-One of the centerpiece provisions of the 2017 TCJA was the $10,000 limitation on state and local taxes (SALT) that individuals (including pass-through businesses) may claim as an itemized deduction on their federal returns.
-The SALT limitation profoundly impacted many business owners.
+One of the centerpiece provisions of the 2017 TCJA was the $10,000 cap on state and local taxes (SALT) that individuals (including pass-through businesses) could claim as an itemized deduction on their federal income tax returns.
+The SALT deduction limitation profoundly impacted many business owners and residents in high-tax states such as NJ, NY, CA, CT, and MA.

 Prior to making a pass-through entity election, there are several key issues that businesses need to consider: